arangodb/arangodb/Documentation/DocuBlocks/Rest/BackupRestore/post_admin_backup_download.md

 @startDocuBlock post_admin_backup_download
-@brief delete a specific local backup
+@brief download a specific local backup

-@RESTHEADER{POST /_admin/backup/download, Download a hot backup from remote `S3` repository}
+@RESTHEADER{POST /_admin/backup/download, Download a backup from a remote repository}

 @RESTDESCRIPTION

-Download a specific local backup from a remote `S3` respoditory
+Download a specific local backup from a remote repository, or query progress on a previously scheduled download operation.

-@RESTBODYPARAM{id,string,required,string}
+@RESTBODYPARAM{id,string,optional,string}
 The identifier for this backup.
+This is required when a download operation is scheduled.
+In this case leave out the `downloadId` attribute.

 @RESTBODYPARAM{remoteRepository,string,required,string}
-URL of remote `S3` reporsitory
+URL of remote reporsitory.
+This is required when a download operation is scheduled.
+In this case leave out the `downloadId` attribute.

 @RESTBODYPARAM{config,object,required,object}
-Configuration of remote `S3` repository
+Configuration of remote repository.
+This is required when a download operation is scheduled.
+In this case leave out the `downloadId` attribute.

+@RESTBODYPARAM{downloadId,string,optional,string}
+Download ID to specify for which download operation progress is queried.
+If you specify this, leave out all other body parameters.

 @RESTRETURNCODES

 @RESTRETURNCODE{400}
-If the create command is invoced with bad parameters or any HTTP method other than `POST`, then a *HTTP 400* is returned.
+If the download command is invoked with bad parameters or any HTTP method other than `POST`, then an *HTTP 400* is returned.

 @RESTRETURNCODE{401}
-If the authentication to the rempote repository failes, then a *HTTP 400* is returned.
+If the authentication to the rempote repository fails, then an *HTTP 401* is returned.

 @RESTRETURNCODE{404}
-If a backup corresponding to the identifier, `id`,  cannot be found.
+If a backup corresponding to the identifier `id`  cannot be found, or if there is no known download operation with the given `downloadId`.

 @EXAMPLES

-@EXAMPLE_ARANGOSH_RUN{RestBackupListBackup}
+@EXAMPLE_ARANGOSH_RUN{RestBackupDownloadBackup}
     var url = "/_api/backup/download";
     var body = {"id" : "2019-05-01T00.00.00Z_some-label",
                 "remoteRepository": "S3://<repository-url>",
                 "config": {
                   "S3": {
                     "typexs":"s3",
                     "provider":"aws",